 (2) The amount, duration, or scope of a required service is not arbitrarily denied or reduced solely because of the diagnosis, type of illness, or condition;

-(3) Coverage decisions are based on the practice guidelines specified in paragraph (B) of rule 5101:3-26-05.1 of the Administrative Code; and
+(3) Coverage decisions are based on the coverage and medical necessity criteria published in division 5101:3 of the Administrative Code and practice guidelines specified in paragraph (B) of rule 5101:3-26-05.1 of the Administrative Code; and

 (4) If a member is unable to obtain medically-necessary services offered by medicaid from a MCP panel provider, the MCP must adequately and timely cover the services out of panel, until the MCP is able to provide the services from a panel provider.